At the conclave

 Empire as a signal for revolt: a new Hungarian government announced that the country wanted to break away from the Empire and the Poles of Galicia did likewise.
 In Italy Milanese insurgents forced the garrison to leave the city;

 the Venetians did the same and proclaimed the restoration of the Republic.
-Austrian troops led by Field Marshal Count von Radetsky retired to Verona and three other nearby fortresses blocking communications between Lombardy and Venice.
+Austrian troops led by Field Marshal Count von Radetsky retired to Verona and three nearby fortresses blocking communications between Milan and Venice.

-In Tuscany and Rome the support for a new war against Austria increased to the point that in November Pope Pius IX, in disguise, fled Rome and sought refuge in the Neapolitan fortress of
+In Rome the support for a new war against Austria increased to the point that in November Pope Pius IX, in disguise, fled Rome and sought refuge in the Neapolitan fortress of Gaeta.

 In February 1849 an assembly declared the end of the papal temporal rule and proclaimed